 The WVWA offers comprehensive information on the wide variety of wineries and tasting rooms throughout the Willamette Valley.
 In addition to information about specific wineries, their website provides a regional map that is mobile-optimized and includes a location feature.
 This map is updated annually and is the best way to avoid overlooking those tasting rooms that have only recently opened their doors.

-WineryHunt is an online resource providing wine tasting itineraries and insider recommendations for wine regions in Oregon, Washington and beyond.
+WineryHunt Oregon is an online resource providing wine tasting itineraries and bookable experiences for wineries throughout Oregon.
 Newcomers to Oregon wine country will find this website helpful in deciding which wineries to visit.
-Users can also immediately book a wine tasting driver, access tasting deals and download driving directions.
+Users can also immediately book a wine tasting experience, access tasting deals and download driving directions.

 The Oregon Wine Press aims to provide the “who,what,when,where of wine in Oregon”.
 It provides a monthly publication that is distributed throughout wine country and consistently updates its website with the most recent Oregon wine news.
 This is an excellent resource for those interested in following developments in wine country.